gravitational/teleport-plugins/access/slackbot/README.md

 ## Setup

-Run `make access-slackbot && ./build/access-slackbot configure` from the repository root.
-The `configure` command should produce an example configuration file that looks something like this:
+Run `make access-slackbot && ./access/slackbot/build/teleport-slackbot configure` from the repository root.
+The `configure` command will produce an example configuration file that looks something like this:

 ```toml